 For advanced searches, you may want to use search patterns or regular expressions.
 KRegExpEditor offers search options based on regular expressions.
 You can install KRegExpEditor with YaST as the package kdeutils3-extra.
-For more information about search patterns and the use of wild cards or regular expressions, refer to Section "Using the Bash Shell" (Chapter 19, Working with the Shell, ↑Reference).

 1.7 Moving Text between Applications

 To copy text to the clipboard and insert it again, former MS Windows users automatically try the keyboard shortcut Ctrl + C and Ctrl + V, which often works in Linux as well.
 Copying and inserting texts is even easier in Linux: to copy a text to the clipboard, just select the text with the mouse then move the mouse cursor to the position to which to insert the text.
 Click the middle button on the mouse to insert the text (on a two-button mouse, press both mouse buttons simultaneously).